satvatech-com-au/admin_console/README.md

-# admin_console
+# hrportal

-Admin Console cross platform application
+A new Flutter project.

 ## Getting Started